IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/apps.md

 * The thermostat can alternatively publish the running mean to the cloud; the dashboard can then get it from there.
 To learn how to communicate with the cloud go [here]{@tutorial cloud}.
-* An application can directly connect to a service by providing its address and port in the service specification (see {@link module:main.createClientForGivenService})

 [1]: http://zeromq.org/
 [2]: http://en.wikipedia.org/wiki/Multicast_DNS